 There are no national information management standards that are specific to health and social care data collections in England.
-NHS Digital's assurance team look for evidence of compliance with International Organization for Standardization (ISO) standards.
-The 'NHS Records Management Code of Practice', published in 2021, also provides guidance on how to keep records, including how long to keep different types of records.(194)
+NHS Digital's internal audit assurance team and Quality Council look for evidence of compliance with International Organization for Standardization (ISO9001:2015 Quality Management Systems) standards.
+The 'NHS Records Management Code of Practice', published in 2021, also provides guidance on how to keep records, including how long to keep different types of records.(195)

-An NHS number is given to every person registered with the NHS in England.
+An NHS number is given to every citizen registered with the NHS in England.
 It is allocated at birth for England born citizens, or upon registration at GP practice if not born within England.
 The NHS number is used to identify individuals across all NHS provided services and is incorporated into all new electronic systems within the NHS.

 The Chief Data and Analytics Officer Directorate within NHS England is responsible for the linkage of data held by NHS England.
 This is carried out primarily by the Data Services teams.
-In addition, every NHS Trust and Integrated Care System has their own business intelligence teams who carry out data linkage activities.(195)
+In addition, every NHS Trust and Integrated Care System has their own business intelligence teams who carry out data linkage activities.(196)

 Linkage of NHS data collections is facilitated through the use of the NHS number.
 When it is not possible to use the NHS number for linkage, other data linkage methods are used.
 NHS Digital makes use of an algorithm known as the Master Person Service to enable linkage across multiple data collections.
-Specific assets may also be created using previous linkage approaches for consistency with prior releases, or following bespoke criteria to meet particular needs.
+(197) Specific assets may also be created using previous linkage approaches for consistency with prior releases, or following bespoke criteria to meet particular needs.
 Linked data assets provided for research use are pseudonymised once linkage has been completed.
-Individuals have the option to opt-out of their information being used for research and planning through the 'national data opt-out'.
+(198) Individuals have the option to opt-out of their information being used for research and planning through the 'national data opt-out'.
 If they choose to do so, their personal data will not be used for purposes beyond their individual care.
+(196)

 NHS Digital continues to investigate how data linkage methods across outputs can be improved and standardised.
 This work follows UK Government guidance on best practices in data linkage.
-(198) In addition, the list of approved national data collections that is being developed and maintained by the DAPB will improve data linkage capabilities through the development of metadata tools.
+(199) In addition, the list of approved national data collections that is being developed and maintained by the DAPB will improve data linkage capabilities through the development of metadata tools.